No-New Revenue Tax Rate $0.177029/ $100 of value Voter-Approval Tax Rate $.0183271/$100 of value

 A flood in 1913 damaged the resort and several local businesses, and after a severe drought, World War I and the great depression, Weir's population faltered but began to prosper again in the mid-20th century.
 Following voter approval, Weir incorporated as a city in 1987.

-NOTICE OF PUBLIC HEARINGS NOTICE IS HEREBY GIVEN TO ALL INTERESTED PERSONS, THAT: THE CITY COUNCIL OF THE CITY OF… Read More
+NOTICE IS HEREBY GIVEN TO ALL INTERESTED PERSONS, THAT: THE CITY COUNCIL OF THE CITY OF WEIR (1) PROPOSES TO… Read More